kunigami/kunigami.github.io/blog/_posts/2022-07-26-review-streaming-systems.md

 From the perspective of the stream-table theory, join is a grouping operation which turns streams into a table (puts data at rest).

-A common pattern is to join a two keys being equal and to define a time range (window) for the joins to happen, but in theory stream joins can be "unwindowed".
+A common pattern is to join on two keys being equal and to define a time range (window) for the joins to happen, but in theory stream joins can be "unwindowed".

 It has the same challenges as stream aggregations, namely dealing with out-of-order data.
 To work around that we also need to leverage watermarks and retractions.